 Upon the recommendation of the program faculty, graduate students will receive an official acceptance letter from the Dean of Academics.
-Students will have seven (7) years from the start of the semester they begin their program to complete their Master's degree course requirements and thesis.
+Students will have six (6) years from the start of the semester they begin their program to complete their Master's degree course requirements and thesis.
+Failure to complete their requirements in those six (6) years will require students to validate coursework completed more than six (6) years old in order to apply for graduation.